Blog

 Schedule a Consultation

-Here are the reference values for different age groups, according to Exeter Clinical Laboratory
+Below are the reference values for different age groups, according to Exeter Clinical Laboratory [6].
+Reference ranges may vary slightly between laboratories, but the following values are commonly cited in clinical practice:

 AgeIgG level